How to Plant a Tree

 Step 3.
 Fertilising

 A great benefit to the new tree is to add a fertiliser such as Troforte Controlled Release Fertiliser.
-A mixture that includes microbes and natural mineral enriched.
+A mixture that includes microbes and is natural mineral enriched.
 This will enhance a trees uptake of soil nutrients.

 Step 4.
 Watering